FredericGariepy/LighthouseLabs/PKM/W4/D2/workflow.md

 - write tickets in a manner that others can fully understand what have been done.

 ## [The CSIRT Methodology](https://secureglobal.de/the-csirt-methodology)
 CSIRT consists of top-class specialists who analyze, evaluate and then make finely-tuned incidents as well as information and artifacts available to the SOC, the company or other important players.
+CSIRT is the heart of the IT security department.

 | - | - |
 | - | - |